 Post-procedure, there might be a slight burning or raw sensation for a few days (which can be managed with a few painkillers).

 You'll usually see your hair starting to grow after 6 months

 Good cosmetic results will be witnessed after 6 months.
 The transplanted hair follicles start to kick into full gear after 9-12 months (which is when you really start seeing some impressive aesthetic results).

 You should expect hair to shed temporarily over the first 2-3 months due to the stress of surgery.
 Dr Kelvin advises his patients to undergo the transplant at least 6 months to 1 year before an important event.

-Just remember, you don’t have to freak out once you start noticing that receding hairline in the mirror.
+Just remember, you don’t have to panic once you start noticing that receding hairline in the mirror.
 Hair transplants are a common procedure that many, many people before you have had success with.
-Take Dr Kelvin’s advice and make sure you go to a legitimate specialist who can help you deal with hair loss.
+Take Dr Kelvin’s advice and make sure you go to an accredited medical specialist who can help you deal with hair loss.

 This article is medically reviewed and based on an original article written by Dr Kelvin Chua.
 Click here to read the original article.